 Going back, Plaintiff moved out of state and filed the case in federal court and did not meet the certificate of merit and other requirements imposed by the Maryland Health Care Malpractice Claims Act.
 The Fourth Circuit was unsure of whether the health claims arbitration act should be applied and asked the Maryland high court:

 Does Maryland recognize the public policy exception, or any other exception, to lex loci delicti based on the Maryland Health Care Malpractice Claims Act, see Md.
 Code Ann., Cts & Jud.
 Proc., §§ 3-2A-01, et seq., which requires a plaintiff to comply with certain mandatory administrative filings prior to filing a medical malpractice lawsuit in a Maryland court?

-Interestingly, the Court of Appeals seems to tell the the 4th Circuit and the parties that this is not a lex loci delicti case but instead focuses on whether the Act is substantive or procedural.
-Accordingly, the court found that Maryland statutory scheme for medical malpractice cases applies to federal court malpractice cases (Note: I think Judge Titus would disagree.)
+Interestingly, the Court of Appeals seems to tell the 4th Circuit and the parties that this is not a lex loci delicti case but focuses on whether the Act is substantive or procedural.
+The court found that Maryland statutory scheme for medical malpractice cases applies to federal court malpractice cases (Note: I think Judge Titus would disagree.)
 (Read this opinion.)

-I’m not sure if Plaintiff was able to refile this case because I do not know what the statute of limitations was in the case.
-I’m guessing all of the hubbub is because the SOL had passed.
-Certainly, Plaintiff’s malpractice attorney could have made everyone’s life easier by just complying with the statute.
-But the idea that this case should be dismissed is completely insane to me.
+I’m not sure if Plaintiff could refile this case because I do not know what the statute of limitations was in the case.
+I’m guessing all the hubbub is because the SOL had passed.
+Plaintiff’s malpractice attorney could have made everyone’s life easier by just complying with the statute.
+But that this case should be dismissed is insane to me.